emrehancetin/CSharpEgitimKampi/README.md

 ## ⛳ 09_DatabaseProject
 In this project, database connection, retrieving data from this database and printing it to the console are covered.
 -

+## ⛳ 10_DatabaseCrud
+In this project, the processes of adding categories, creating products, listing products, deleting products, and updating product details are covered.
+-